-Applications from DPhil students (on the Graduate Studies Office form) for dispensation from the residence requirement can be considered if and only if it is essential for the work on the thesis to be carried out away from Oxford.
+Applications made to the Graduate Studies Committee for dispensation from the residence requirement can be considered if and only if it is essential for the work on the thesis to be carried out away from Oxford.
 The maximum number of terms for which such dispensation may be granted is three.